how to become a surrogate

 In fact, you probably will feel more attached to the intended parents, and not the baby.

 Nope!
 We partner with agencies all over the US, who work with surrogates, intended parents, and hospitals all over the US.

-If you prefer a local match or less travel, we will help you find agency options that meet your needs, but geography won't hurt your ability to
+If you prefer a local match or less travel, we will help you find agency options that meet your needs, but geography won’t hurt your ability to become a surrogate.